Cawdor Castle in Nairn

-- Rain jacket for women - You can read which is the best here
+- Rain jacket for women - Which is the best, you can read here

-- Wax jacket for men * - Water and windproof wax jackets are perfect rain protection in Scotland.
-It's best to do it like the Scots and pack one yourself in the suitcase.
+- Wax jacket for men * - Waterproof and windproof wax jackets are perfect rainwear in Scotland.
+It's best to do it like the Scots and pack one in your suitcase.

-- Umbrella* - It should be storm-proof and handy, because there is often wind and rain in Scotland.
+- Umbrella * - Such an umbrelly should be strong and handy, because wind and rain are common in Scotland.

-- Rainproof shoes for women * - If you want to go hiking in Scotland, rainproof shoes are essential.
+- Rainproof shoes for women - If you want to go hiking in Scotland, waterproof shoes are essential.

-- Scotland Travel Guide * - In Europe we rarely travel without Michael Müller's guidebook.
+- Scotland travel guide * - In Europe we rarely travel without the travel guides of Michael Müller.

 End of April to October, daily 10.00 - 17.00 clock